-We are a peer led drug and alcohol residential rehab centre and if you have a problem with addiction we can help.
+We are a drug and alcohol peer led treatment centre so if you have a problem with addiction we can help.
 Our approach is based on a peer led therapeutic community model of treatment and rehabilitation where residents stay and live in a small substance-free community normally for up to 12 weeks, however placements can be extended.

 Everyone at ESH Community has their own personal experience of addiction.
 We absolutely know what we're talking about.
 Not because we've been taught it, but through our own experience.
 We understand the feelings that addicts have and we understand how difficult it is to start recovery and take control of your life.
 Although it may seem this is a mountain to climb we know how to make the ascent less steep.